 What is the National Patient Safety Board (NPSB)?

 The goal of the NPSB is to prevent and reduce patient safety events in healthcare settings.
-As a nonpunitive, independent agency, the NPSB is modeled after the National Transportation Safety Board (NTSB) and the Commercial Aviation Safety Team (CAST).
+As a nonpunitive, independent board, the NPSB is modeled after the National Transportation Safety Board (NTSB) and the Commercial Aviation Safety Team (CAST).
 The NPSB would guarantee a data-driven and collaborative approach to preventing and reducing patient safety events in healthcare settings.
 Its goal is to dramatically improve the understanding of major sources of harm and bring stakeholders together to create solutions.

 The NPSB would serve three main functions: